-This is a road trip report from October 2022, on how I travelled from Santiago in Panama to Quepos in Costa Rica using the Paso Canoas Border Crossing.
+This is a road trip report from October 2022, on how I travelled from Santiago to Quepos, crossing the Paso Canoas border from Panama to Costa Rica.

-2 weeks ago, I crossed in the other direction at Sixaola on the Caribbean coast and as I head back north I use the Paso Canoas border crossing.
+2 weeks ago, I crossed in the other direction at Sixaola on the Caribbean coast, and as I head back north, I use the Paso Canoas border crossing.
+I could have opted for the much easier option such at Tica Bus but where is the fun in that?

 This journey was done in 3 stages: